Push Down Automata - Examples

 Notation: meaning in state reading input symbol (or ) with stack top , go to state and replace by string (ε means pop).

-, switch to pop-phase and pop one A
+On first b, switch to pop-phase and pop one A:

 When input finished and stack is just bottom marker, accept: